Agusb04/Agusb04/README.md

 I’m continually expanding my skill set, and here’s what I know so far:

 ### Programming Languages
-- **Python**: Proficient in writing clean and efficient code.
+- **Python**
+- Familiar with data structures
   Paradigms: OOP and functional programming.
-  Some frameworks: Pandas and Matplotlib.
+  Some frameworks: Pandas,Matplotlib, Flask, sqlalchemy

 - **C**: Familiar with system-level programming and data structures.